 How is the sum of all breakers rule applied to solar installations?

-The sum of all breakers rule isn't directly applicable to solar installations.
-The 120% rule focuses on the relationship between the solar back-fed breaker and the main breaker, ensuring that the electrical system remains within safe operating limits.
+People often ask if the ‘sum of all breakers’ rule applies to solar.
+The short answer is no. What really matters is the 120% rule, which looks at how the solar backfed breaker interacts with the main breaker.
+This safeguard keeps the electrical system operating safely without overloading it.
 The sum of all breakers rule, a separate guideline, states that the total amperage of all breakers in a panel shouldn't exceed the main breaker's rating; however, solar installations follow the 120% rule as specified by the NEC.

 In what ways can one ensure compliance with the 120% rule when adding solar?